Rice, California: More Than Abandoned Shoes

 How many have driven by this older building with a bright green extraterrestrial on its door, located on Old Woman Springs Road in Lucerne Valley without knowing the startling history of the former mild-mannered owner with a French accent?
 Do they know an author of five books sat in the corner of the store, then…

-I never meant to wait that long.
-Someone recently asked me, “How long have you been working on your degree?”
+“How long have you been working on your degree?” someone asked me as I neared graduation.
 I responded, “Fifty years!”
 Laughter ensued.
+I never meant to wait that long.
 Yet, I had graduated high school in 1974.
-I took my first college course in 1988 when my first son was three months old while I was still on…
+I took my first college course in 1988 when my first son was three months old while I…